Chamber Music, String Orchestra, and Fun!

 Be a part of the Summer Arts Festival at idyllic Eureka College!

-David Commanday, Director-Conductor — Artist in Residence of Eureka College and Artistic Director of the Heartland Festival Orchestra.
+Director of Instrumental Music at Eureka College, and Artistic Director of the Heartland Festival Orchestra.
 Maestro Commanday has a distinguished career performing with both professional and student orchestras.
-Named Illinois Professional Conductor of the Year 2011, he is also Conductor of the Young People’s Symphonic Orchestra of Webster University’s Community Music School in St. Louis.
+He is currently also Conductor of the Central Illinois Youth Symphony and of the Young Peoples Symphonic Orchestra at Webster University, St. Louis.

-José Valencia, Violin — Principal 2nd Violin of the Heartland Festival Orchestra and Founding Music Director of the cutting-edge Indianapolis Orkestra Projekt..
+Principal 2nd Violin of the Heartland Festival Orchestra and Founding Music Director of the cutting-edge Indianapolis Orkestra Projekt.

-Diane Wuthrich, Viola — Principal Viola of the HFO, She is an active teacher, orchestral player and chamber musician in Central Illinois.
+Principal Viola of the HFO, and an active private studio teacher, orchestral player and chamber musician in Central Illinois.